Dataconomy

 March 16, 2015

-in FinTech, Internet of Things, News
+in FinTech, IT, News

 Halifax bank has come up with a new wearable technology in place of biometrics to protect customer privacy.
 The wearable will use human heart beat as a unique signature for unlocking banking services.